 For employers, including fitness-related employee benefits as part of your benefits package is a great way to support employee fitness and employee wellbeing.
 It’s a win-win situation – not only will your employees be more productive, they will also be healthier, resulting in less sick days or long periods of absence.

-Be it a subsidised gym pass, discounts with fitness suppliers, or covering the costs to participate in a marathon, the list of ways you can support your employees' fitness is endless.
+Be it a subsidized gym pass, discounts with fitness suppliers, or covering the costs to participate in a marathon, the list of ways you can support your employees' fitness is endless.

 Want to discover what benefits employees want?
-Download our free Employee Happiness Index e-book.
+Download our Employee Happiness Index e-book.